 Student Course Development Projects

-Student Course Development Projects (SCDP) provide funding for instructors to hire an undergraduate student to assist in the development of new course content, learning materials, or learning activities.
-For instance, an instructor might employ a student to build collections of homework problems or in-class examples, design and test lab activities, or develop online learning materials.
+Student Course Development Projects (SCDP) provide funding for instructors to work with an undergraduate student mentee who will co-create new course content, learning materials, or learning activities.
+For instance, an instructor might collaborate with a student to build collections of homework problems or in-class examples, design and test lab activities, or develop online learning materials.
+The instructor is not paid; the award funds the participating student's stipend and optional on-campus summer housing, as well as up to $500 for project expenses.

-Under the supervision of the instructor, the student works on the project for six weeks of full-time summer work.
-This occurs during the summer preceding the academic year in which the instructor plans to use the student’s work in a course.
+Under the mentorship of the instructor, the student engages in a project conceived as sufficient to fill six dedicated summer weeks.
+This occurs during the summer preceding the academic year in which the instructor plans to use the student’s project output in a course.

-The instructor must be available for hands-on supervision of the project during the period when the student is working.
+The instructor must be available for hands-on oversight of the project during the period when the student is participating.
 The instructor is expected to provide structure, direction, feedback, and mentorship to the student throughout the project.

 Selecting Proposals